 6. Flyweight 2Rx5min Takuma Ishii def.
 Takuya Eizumi by Decision

-2Rx5min Takafumi Ito def.
+5. Lightweight 2Rx5min Takafumi Ito def.
 Kotobukimaru by Decision

 4. Featherweight 3Rx5min Tomonari Kanomata def.
 Kenji Arai by Decision